 Solving crossword puzzles helps one develop reasoning skills and improves one's vocabulary and spelling.
 Crossword puzzles are also associated with recreation, so they can provide an engaging activity during subject reviews.

-- Children should learn the following: - To explore Meat Free Monday issues in the context of crossword puzzles - To consider definitions of a variety of words
+- To explore Meat Free Monday issues in the context of crossword puzzles - To consider definitions of a variety of words

 Accompanying Materials Meat Free Monday Crossword (student